nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-elephant.md

 Either way, you won't use a ton of yarn with this pattern either.
 I bought three skeins of Baby Bee yarn (weight 5)- two skeins for my main color and one as the accent for the feet.
 It was also 30% off yarn day so my bill was a whopping $11.
 Not too bad for a handmade stuffed animal.

+She uses Himalaya brand yarn which we don't have in the States- at least not that I can find.
+This is too bad because I see a lot of crocheters using it and I'm totally jealous.
+It's a weight 6 yarn and you get about 130 yards per skein.

 ## Final thoughts

 I'm absolutely going to buy more of her patterns.
 I've got my eye on a cute unicorn that I fell in love with on [her Instagram](https://www.instagram.com/p/CaJvPD_g2LQ/?hl=en).